jessebl/installscripts/README.md

 Uses the program `filebot` to rename media files (movies, TV, anime) and rearrange them in a nicer, neater directory structure.
 The variables inside the script should be self-explanatory.

-### nautilus-to-nemo.sh

-This script replaces Nautilus (Ubuntu's default file manager) with Nemo, which is more configurable.
-Nemo will be installed and set as the default file manager.

-### themeInstall.sh

-Installs the "ultra flat" theme from this repo.